For-Sale-In-Tartu/for-sale/README.md

 # Amazing Kitchen Starter Kit

-Amazing Kitchen Starter Kit with just about anything you could need.
+Amazing Kitchen Starter Kit with just about anything you could ever want or need.

 €60 for everything